-Blake Lively’s latest movie, The Shallows, has been described as Castaway-meets-Jaws, but if we’re being honest, it’s got a lot of Baywatch going on as well.
+The last action movie Blake Lively starred in—2016’s The Shallows—has been described as Castaway-meets-Jaws.
+But, if we’re being honest, it’s got a lot of Baywatch going on as well.

-That’s because throughout the film, Lively is alone, on a rock, fighting off a very imminent shark attack, all while showing off her perfect bod in a string bikini (of course).
+That’s because throughout the film, Lively is alone, on a rock, fighting off a very imminent shark attack, all while wearing a string bikini (of course).

-To find out how she confidently embraced her action-packed role, we consulted her and hubby Ryan Reynolds’ trainer Don Saladino, who assured us that she more than earned her fit and toned physique.
+To find out how she confidently embraced her ultra-physical role, we consulted her and hubby Ryan Reynolds’ trainer Don Saladino, who assured us that she more than earned her strong and toned physique.

 “She truly listened to me every step of the way and we both listened to her body,” the trainer and owner of Drive 495 and Drive 443 in New York City says.
 “At the end of the day, it will never be one-size-fits-all.
 In order to get the results, you need to be paying attention to what’s going on [with you].”